How to Unzip a .gz File in Linux

 The tar file format allows you to combine multiple files into a single archive that can be compressed with the Gzip algorithm.
 This results in a compressed file that is smaller in size and easier to transfer or store.

-Files that end in .tar.gz are .tar archives compressed with gzip.
+Files ending in .tar.gz (or .tgz) are TAR archives compressed with gzip.

-To extract a tar.gz file , use the tar command with the -xf options followed by the compressed archive name:
+To extract a tar.gz file , use the tar command with the -xf option followed by the compressed archive name:

 tar -xf archive.tar.gz

-The command will auto-detect the compression type and will extract the archive in the current working directory .
+The command automatically detects the compression type and extracts the contents to the current working directory .

 Conclusion